astuder/Inside-EZRadioPRO/docs/wds-xml-docs.md

 # Hidden internal documentation

-The exectuable NewWDS.exe provided with the SiLabs Wireless Development Suite (WDS) contains hidden XML files.
+The exectuable `NewWDS.exe` provided with the SiLabs Wireless Development Suite (WDS) contains hidden XML files.
 Besides all the information available in official API documentation, these XML files also contain information about:

 - Undocumented API commands (e.g. for MFSK TX)
 - Undocumented power-up modes (e.g. for IEEE 802.15.4)
-- List of register names and fields (8051 SFRs, etc.)
+- Name, adress and fields of internal registers of the radio IC (8051 SFRs, etc.)

+Use [/docs/generate-docs.py](generate-docs.py) to generate HTML documentation from information stored in `NewWDS.exe`.
+The script creates
+- `registers.html` documenting internal registers of radio IC
+- `spiapi.html` documenting SPI API, identical with official SDK docs but including internal commands and comments

-Use [this Python script](../tools/README.md#wds-xml-extractpy) to extract the XML files from your own copy of WDS.
+Use [/tools/wds-xml-extract.py](../tools/README.md#wds-xml-extractpy) to extract the XML files from your own copy of WDS.

 The files are:
 - [`API.xml`](#APIxml)